Create a change event.

 - Title: Provide a descriptive title for the change event.
 The change event's subject is displayed as the title in the list view.

 - Status: Select Open, Closed, or Void to indicate the status of the change event.
+To learn how to configure change event statuses, see "Set Default Change Order Configurations" in the See Also section below.

 - Open: This is the default status when you first create a change event.
 This indicates that the change event is active, and users can manage items within the event (RFQs, Budget Modifications, Commitment PCOs, and Prime PCOs).